Coaching vs. Mentoring - Differences, Similarities

 By this short sentence, I mean a relationship in which the Coach does not need to have experience in the field he is working on with the Coachee.
-But above all, it means that the Coach does not evaluate, does not evaluate, does not tell the Coachee which solution is the best.
+But above all, it means that the Coach does not judge does not evaluate, and does not tell the Coachee which solution is the best.
 The Coach's task is to expand the Coachee's awareness and lead the Coachee to find the best answers for himself.

 The first good way to show the difference between a Coach and a Mentor will be this graphic

 The crux of the difference between Coach and Mentor